Sustainable Textiles

 Our goal?
 To spark a change towards a more eco-conscious fashion scene that puts the planet first.

-We are asking members of the public to join the comp and upcycle clothing destined for landfill, into a ready-to-wear outfit for the runway.
+We are asked members of the public to join the competition and upcycle clothing destined for landfill, into a ready-to-wear outfit for the runway.

 Open Category